Briggs and Stratton GeneratorsConsumerAffairs Unaccredited Brand

 I looked at several generators online.
 I needed one that was portable and could be used almost anywhere.
 Then after I chose Briggs and Stratton I went to Lowes to purchase it.
 I like the fact that Briggs and Stratton is very portable and can be used just about anywhere I need it.
 It has multiple ports and it's easy to use.
 It's also a lot better than a lot of other generators on the market.
 The only thing I can think to improve upon is how noisy it can be.
 Maybe also give it more ports for various items I may need.
 Other than that, I am very happy with my Briggs and Stratton generator.

 When looking to buy, this generator was the one that we liked better.
 It had wheels to move it around easier from one place to another and a push button start which makes it easier to start.
-It also has enough amperage to have electricity to our whole house with ease. the only thing i can think of that is awkward is the gas turn on is backward which makes you have to remember which way to turn on.
+It also has enough amperage to have electricity to our whole house with ease.
+The gas turn on is backward which makes you have to remember which way to turn on.
 When you forget, it will not start and you will think something is wrong with it.

 Briggs and Stratton Generator was on sale and needed two of them fast.
 Knew this was a good one and bought at Sears for the storm Sandy that went through and we were out of electric for 15 days.
 I like its 6 big outlets on it, runs on gas and keeps the house going.
 Can put it behind the house and run very long extension cords from it to the house but it is very loud and very heavy.
 Takes two large guys to carry it to the place you want to set it and needs to be checked every year to make sure it is still in working order.